dangaffa/SpaceAppendix/README.md

 **GSE**: Ground Support Equipment, the parts of the launch system that stay on the ground, "Stage Zero" as SpaceX would put it

+**ISRU**: In-Situe Resource Utilization, creating fuel, materials, etc. from extraplanetary resources, rather than bringing all of it from Earth

 **LBO**: Low BoilOff, technologies which allow for little fuel to be lost in CFM

 **LC**: Launch Complex, prefix for launchpads which are operated by NASA